modernben/forge-docs/1.0/sites/the-basics.md

 **Aliases:** Additional domains that the site should respond to.

-**Project Type:** This configuration setting indicates if the project installed for your site will be a General PHP / Laravel project, a Symfony project, or a static HTML site.
+**Project Type:** This configuration setting indicates if the project installed for your site will be a General PHP / Laravel project, Laravel Octane, a Symfony project, or a static HTML site.
 This setting is used to determine the structure of the Nginx configuration file that is created for your site.

 **Web Directory:** The directory that should be publicly accessible via the Internet.
 For Laravel applications, this is typically the `/public` directory.